 As you ride out this current outbreak of volatility, keep two things in mind.
 One, your time horizon.
 You are investing for goals that may be five, ten, twenty, or thirty years in the future.

 One bad market week, month, or year is but a blip on that timeline and is unlikely to have a severe impact on your long-run asset accumulation strategy.
 Two, remember that there have been more good days on Wall Street than bad ones.
 The S&P 500 rose in 53.7% of its trading sessions during the years 1950-2017, and it advanced in 68 of the 92 years ending in 2017.3,4

 Sudden volatility should not lead you to exit the market.
 If you react anxiously and move out of equities in response to short-term downturns, you may impede your progress toward your long-term goals.

 YOU CAN HELP US HELP YOU.

 Periodically emails change.
 If you notice that you haven’t received an email from us recently, we may not have your correct email address.
 Please send us a quick email note from your most used email address.
 This will allow us to serve you better.

-Send a quick note to Sue or Bob:
+Send a quick note to Sue or Alecia: